Eric Kahl

 Eric Andre Kahl (born 27 September 2001) is a Swedish professional footballer who plays as a left-back for Danish Superliga club AGF.

 Kahl has represented AIK since he was 4 years old, when he joined the clubs academy.
 From there he has gone from youth and junior teams all the way to the first squad.
 Kahl signed in October 2019 his first professional contract with the club.
 He has since played over 30 games and has been one of the decisive players in the team.

-Since August 2020, Kahl belongs to the Sweden U21 national team.
+From 2020 to 2022, Kahl played for the Sweden U21 national team.
 Prior to that, he had not represented any of Sweden's youth teams, apart from training with the U18 team but without playing time.

 Club career

 Early life

 Kahl was born and raised in Solna Municipality, in central Stockholm County, by a Thai mother and a Swedish father.
 He started playing for the youth team of the largest club in the Swedish capital, the team he supports, AIK, at age four.